Volunteer Jam: Volunteer Jam IV

 Volunteer Jam IV was held again at Municipal Auditorium in Nashville.
 Special guests included The Winters Brothers Band, Grinderswitch, Wet Willie, Sea Level, The Sanford-Townsend Band and others.
 Performances from this Jam were combined with performances from VolJam III to create a live album, Volunteer Jam III and IV.
+Attendance was estimated to be 10,000 plus people.
+Proceeds from the concert went to the surviving families of the Lynyrd Skynyrd plane crash victims.